14 Mysteries of the Ocean Scientists Still Can’t Explain

 For hundreds of years, sailors have reported randomly encountering a strange “milky” cast to the sea as far as the eye can see, but scientists have been unable to explain it—or even know for sure if it was real.
 In 2006, researchers were actually able to capture a satellite image of a milky sea, and several years later, experiments discovered the glow was likely from bioluminescent bacteria that attract fish in order to be eaten and survive in their guts.
 But, scientists still aren’t sure how or why the bacteria gather in such huge numbers as to be able to be seen from space.
 In addition, their glow is continuous, unlike the more commonly seen “dinoflagellate” organisms that produce brief flashes of light.

 In 2016, researchers from Ocean Exploration Trust (founded by oceanographer and Titanic discoverer Robert Ballard) aboard the Exploration Vessel Nautilus found a strange purple blob on the ocean floor off California.
 Stumped as to what it could be, the scientists joked about it being a spider egg sac or a “tiny momma octopus,” and nicknamed it Blobus purpilis before battling with a crab to retrieve the specimen.
+It looks kind of like a strange and mesmerizing jellyfish.
 Research is ongoing as to what the orb is, but it’s hypothesized to be a new species of velutinids, a type of snails.
 Here are more of the most stunningly beautiful underwater photos ever taken.

 Baltic Sea anomaly